rohitshubham/big_data_1/assignment_1_801636/reports/Report.md

 * Fig 14: Kafka broker registered with Consul

 2. To publish information about the data through a file, we will need to use the `Agent API` of consul [7].
 The sample code has been implemented in the `/code/scripts/mysimbdp-coredms-servicediscovery/consul_add_service_manually.sh`.
-(Please note, it has not been containarized or included into any containers and is only for test purpose).
+(Please note, it has not been containerized or included into any containers and is only for test purpose).
 It registers two mongo tenants manually using Agent API for consul.

 3. My `simpbdp-ingestor` is already connected with two service discovery services.
 I connected it to Consul (see figure 14 above).
-And Kafka is pre-connected to Zookeeper when we use Conluent's Kafka image (See image 15 below).
+And **Kafka is pre-connected to Zookeeper** when we use Conluent's Kafka image (See image 15 below).
 So we don't really need to change my design to incorporate the `mysimpbdp-ingestor`.

 ![kafka_3](./images/kafka_3.png)
 * Fig 15: Kafka broker registered with Zookeeper